 - location, dates or periods that you were receiving care;

 Proof of identity should be two official documents which show your date of birth, name and current address on it (separately or when combined) such as a current drivers licence, current passport, utility bill, council tax bill etc. Please do not send original documents, good quality copies are adequate if you are uploading using the online form or sending by post – note we will not return these but will temporarily store then permanently and securely dispose.

 If you wish, you can appoint someone you trust to act on your behalf.
 If you are applying to see someone else’s records you will need to enclose their signed permission or other legal documentation such as Parental rights or Power of Attorney to confirm their request.

 Once we have the information we need from you we log it on our secure portal and will respond to you within one month unless your request is complex and/or numerous and we need more time.
 If this is the case, we will contact you further and provide you with a timescale.
 The extension will be no more than 2 months.

-How to apply for a copy of your records
+Request a copy of your records